 Be sure to cook your chicken risotto in a large pot or dutch oven, as it usually doubles or triples in size as it cooks!

-Why You’ll Love Chicken Risotto
+Why You'll Love This Chicken Risotto Recipe

 - Quick and easy recipe.
 This chicken risotto recipe is simple enough to make on a weeknight yet fancy enough to serve as a dinner party main course!
 Most of this recipe is cooked in one pot, so clean-up is a breeze.